Gld3n/Neovim-config/README.md

 * Leader + fgs: Git status.
 * Leader + fgc: Git commit.
 * Leader + fga: Git add % .

 Including also the commands from gocode.
-You can see them in https://github.com/nsf/gocode.
+You can see them in it's documentation: https://github.com/nsf/gocode.